strotz/CarND-Semantic-Segmentation/README.md

  - `main.py`
  - `project_tests.py`
  - Newest inference images from `runs` folder

  ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+### Results and observations
+1. FCN successfully configured and trained on provided dataset (Kitti Road)
+2. Results of test execution commited into "runs/1504389994.8603446" folder
+3. Results obtained after training FCN for 25 epochs with batch size 20.
+For this batch size training produced good results after 14 epochs.
+For configurations with smaller batches more epochs were needed (for example same results for batch size 10 reached on 18th epoch).
+4. L2 regularization helped a lot for fighting overfitting.
+(Thank you for the hint.)
+5. Variation of learning rate influenced results of first couple epochs, but later its influence was not somehow significant